mbuesch/xytronic-lf/README.md

 * There are hex images available for legacy (through-hole) boards and newer SMD boards.

-* Images for controller types AtMega-88 (the original controller) or AtMega-328p (upgrade controller) are available.
+* Images for controller types AtMega-88 (the original controller on legacy through-hole board) or AtMega-88p (the original controller on SMD board) or AtMega-328p (upgrade controller) are available.

 * Images with or without debug support (debug vs. release) are available.

-If you don't know which one pick, take either `hex/board_legacy/atmega88/release` or `hex/board_smd/atmega88/release` depending on your board type.
+If you don't know which one pick, take either `hex/board_legacy/atmega88/release` or `hex/board_smd/atmega88p/release` depending on your board type.

 Installing the firmware:
 ------------------------

+1. Erase the chip:

+   If you use avrdude, a command similar to the following can be used:

+     `avrdude -B 200 -p m88 -c avrisp2 -P usb -e`

+     or

+     `avrdude -B 200 -p m88p -c avrisp2 -P usb -e`

+     or

+     `avrdude -B 200 -p m328p -c avrisp2 -P usb -e`

 1. Set the fuse bits of the AtMega88 to: